Do you experience constant worry?

 I’m too busy.
 I just don’t have time for counseling.

 Everyone’s busy, and it’s easy to find a reason not to do something that’s good for you, like exercise and eating right.
 But if you’re experiencing constant worry and the types of anxiety symptoms that won’t just go away, carving out a few hours to deal with them now might actually save you time in the end.
 It’s about prioritizing yourself and your healing above something else on your to-do list.
 Really think about where you can find an hour in your week to take care of you.

 What you can expect from anxiety counseling…

 At Blue Boat Counseling, we promise to be real with you.
 For nothing to feel rehearsed or fake while we provide the anxiety treatment you need based on your specific situation.
 And of course, we promise to give you a place where you can be you.

 Getting started with anxiety therapy Columbus ohio is easy:

 - Get in touch with Blue Boat Counseling to set up your first appointment.

 - Get connected with an anxiety counselor you can trust.

 - Start finding the freedom to be you.

-As a Columbus, Ohio based counseling practice, our caring therapists also offer teen therapy, family and marriage counseling, PTSD and depression treatment.
+As a Columbus OH counseling practice, our caring therapists also offer teen therapy, family and marriage counseling, PTSD and depression treatment.
+And online therapy is available.
 We also offer tips for improving your overall mental health on our blog.
-Contact us to schedule an appointment today!
+Contact us today to schedule an appointment one of our Columbus therapists!